The History of First Baptist Church Mount Sterling

 In the mid 1980's, much discussion was given to the future of First Baptist Church.
 A "Facilities Needs Committee" report in July of 1986 recommended three options:

 In the 1950-60's, mission efforts by First Baptist members helped to begin First Baptist Church on Spring Street and Reid Village Baptist Church.
 In 1986, FBC Mt.
 Sterling reported a resident membership of 606 and a nonresident membership of 138.
 It is and has been for many years a fully cooperating member of Central Kentucky Network of Baptists (Formerly known as the Elkhorn Association) and the Southern Baptist Convention.
 The Woman's Missionary Union, with its auxiliaries, have been a strong force in the life and work of the church.

 (LEFT & ABOVE) The worship building of First Baptist Church Mount Sterling on West High Street from 1916 to 2003.

 (BELOW) The worship building of First Baptist Church Mount Sterling on Woodford Drive from 2003 to Present.

 The Pastors of First Baptist Church Mount Sterling

 The list of Senior Pastors of First Baptist Church Mount Sterling includes men who served as Governor, Congressman, Civil War General, and of course leaders of the Southern Baptist Convention.
-If you have photographs, stories, or historical information about any of these pastors, please send them to Pastor Chris at firstname.lastname@example.org.
+If you have photographs, stories, or historical information about any of these pastors, please send them to firstname.lastname@example.org.

 (LEFT) Green Clay Smith, Pastor of First Baptist Church Mount Sterling from 1881-1883.

-If you have photos, stories, or historical information of former pastors of First Baptist Church Mount Sterling please send them to Pastor Chris at email@example.com.
+If you have photos, stories, or historical information of former pastors of First Baptist Church Mount Sterling please send them to our office at email@example.com.